What is Information Security? Why it’s Important, Job Outlook and More

 Interested in being a part of an information security team but unsure of where your skills could be best used?
 Exploring the different types of jobs available in information security can help you find an IT occupation that not only interests you but will put your information security expertise to the test.
-The salaries noted, courtesy of the U.S. Bureau of Labor Statistics, are median salaries and not meant to be construed as starting salary.

 How to Get Into Information Security

 Information security is a growing field that needs knowledgeable IT professionals.
 Your bachelor’s degree can provide the expertise needed to meet the demand of organizations that want to step up their security game.